Information & FAQs

 Let us know

-If the nature of your room, your bathroom or the number of stairs to your room is material to your booking, then please let us know beforehand.
+If the nature of your room, your bathroom or the number of stairs to your room is material to your booking, then please tell us.

 What to bring

-We strongly recommend that you bring a good waterproof and windproof jacket and a pair of sturdy boots or shoes, remembering that, even at the height of a British summer, it can be wet and windy and, in any case, there will doubtless be gardens where it will be wet and uneven underfoot.
+We strongly recommend that you pack a good waterproof and windproof jacket and a pair of sturdy boots or shoes.
+Even at the height of a British summer, it can be wet and windy, and, in any case, there will doubtless be gardens where it will be wet and uneven underfoot.

-You may like to consider a hat, scarf and gloves, for tours in April, early May and September – and all tours in Scotland, whatever the month!
+You may like to consider a hat, scarf and gloves, for tours in April, early May and September – and for all tours in Scotland, whatever time of year!

-Otherwise comfortable clothes, layers that you can pull on and strip off, seem to work best for walking around the gardens, exploring villages and getting into and out of the minibus.
+Otherwise, comfortable clothes, layers that you can put on and strip off, seem to work best for walking around the gardens, exploring villages and getting into and out of the minibus.

 Dress at dinner

-On those days when we dine-out, without first returning to our hotel, our casual day dress will be fine, though a spare pair of shoes (left in the bus for the day) won't go amiss.
+On those days when we dine out, without first returning to our hotel, our casual day dress will be fine, though a spare pair of shoes (left on the bus for the day) won't go amiss.

 Walking tours